Graduate Fellowship Applicant Resume Example

 Every humanities grad program looks for different qualities.
 I always recommend reading each program's description and faculty interests before you update your resume.

-Highlight relevant research, coursework, and experiences for each application.
+Highlight relevant research, coursework, and experiences for each application, and be sure to include a cover letter tailored to the program.
 This helps your resume feel more intentional and targeted, which admissions committees appreciate.

 I like to use keywords from the program’s website.
 Around 70% of committees scan for alignment with their focus areas, so this little step can make a real difference.